zhoupc/zhoupc.github.io/0_news.md

 find emojis
 https://www.webpagefx.com/tools/emoji-cheat-sheet/
 -->

+#### :train: 2020-01-28 Seminar talk at Boston University
+Department of Mathematics and Statistics.
+title: **"Neural data science: from raw neuroscience recordings to scientific discoveries"**
 #### :orange_book:  2020-01-12 abstract accepted by **COSYNE20**
 Our abstract "**EASE: EM-Assisted Source Extraction from calcium imaging data**" was selected for poster presentation at Cosyne20.
 I will be in Denver from Feb 27 to Mar.
 1.